PassengerFlying/passengerflying.github.io/Passenger Flying.md

 So far this site is for the [[Stream Deck]] profile I created for the ToLiss A319.
 Together with the plugin [[X-KeyPad]] you can use any Stream Deck to control your aircraft.

 ### Why the name?
 When two pilots fly a plane, one is the _pilot flying_ and the other is the _pilot monitoring_.
 Since I have the experience level of neither, I'd like to think of a situation where the passenger needs to fly the plane and what that would be like.
 So my designation is _passenger flying_.

 ### The structure of this site
-This is a [Digital Garden](https://link.passengerflying.com/RryLqc), not a blog, not even a website I'd say.
+This is a [Digital Garden](https://link.passengerflying.com/RryLqc), not a blog.
 It's a collection of notes and they're constantly changing.
 To create it I use [Obsidian](https://link.passengerflying.com/SBqoRq) and the [Digital Garden plugin](https://link.passengerflying.com/oqH3sF).

 ## Overview of current Stream Deck profiles
 - [[A319 Stream Deck profiles|A319 Stream Deck profiles]]